 Got a thing for chickens?
 I do.
-I love vintage chicken decorations and making farmhouse style chicken decor using inexpensive finds.
+I love Rooster and chicken decorations and making farmhouse style chick decor using inexpensive finds.

 4 Farmhouse Style Chicken Decor Projects

 My nephew and his wife have a whole flock of real chickens of various types, colors, sizes, etc. and I have a photos of those for you after the project tutorials.
 Cluck!

 1. Rooster Lamp Spray Paint Makeover

 I couldn’t decide on the proper term or description for the rooster lamp.
 To me it’s kind of a night light because it has a tiny light bulb and doesn’t put out much light at all and I plan to use it as a night light.
 When you have overnight guests it’s nice to have a bit of light in the kitchen in case your guests need something during the night.

 The color of the lamp wasn’t bad.
 I kind-of liked the blue but the black paint combined with the blue looked outdated to me.

 To prep for the spray paint I used painter’s tape to wrap the lamp cord.
 I also coved the light bulb socket.
 Don’t want to paint that.
 The inside plastic shade thingy was all yellowed so I decided to try to paint it too and I removed it for the paint job.

 I used Rustoleum spray paint primer in white as the basecoat.
 Then I pulled out a can of gloss white spray paint, Walmart brand.
 I was out of my favorite white paint which is not white and not off-white, Rustoleum Heirloom Satin.